Correo Argentino: Privatisation

-In 1997, during the Carlos Menem's administration, ENCoTel was privatised.
+In 1997, during the Carlos Menem administration, ENCoTel was privatised.
 The service was granted in concession to "Correo Argentino", a company part of Sociedad Macri (SOCMA), owned by businessman Franco Macri.
 In that way, Argentina became one of the first countries to privatise its post service.
 The contract of concession set a term of 30 years, also establishing that SOCMA would pay a six-monthly rent of A$ 51.6 million to the state.
 Nevertheless, the consortium built up a debt of nearly US$900 million to private creditors and the state as well.
 In September 2001, SOCMA entered into a reorganization proceeding.

 The Palacio de Correos was declared National Heritage by Law 12,665 in 1997. considering its architectural style and historic relevance.
 In 2002 the building ceased operations as seat of Correo Argentino.
 Only a small part of the building continued its activities as a post office and sale of stamps, on Sarmiento street.
 The rest of the building became inactive until became the Kirchner Cultural Centre in 2015.